Subtotal | $0.00 |

 Bud: The bud itself is the plant material that develops in a mature, female cannabis plant.

 Trichomes: These resin glands develop on the bud, sugar leaves, and surrounding areas of the plant.
-This is where most cannabinoids and terpenes are developed, and is the reason THC flower affects us the way it does.
+These are areas where most cannabinoids and terpenes are developed, and they’re the reason THC flower affects us the way it does.
 Trichomes are recognizable as the frosty-looking layer that surrounds the bud.

 Pistils: These are the reproductive organs of the cannabis plant, appearing as tiny, white-yellow hairs along the bud.
 As the plant matures, these often shrivel up and turn a rusty amber color.
-If your THC flower has little shocks of orange on it, those are the pistils you’re seeing.
+If your THC flower has little shocks of orange on it, those are pistils.

 THC flower is versatile and can be consumed in a wide variety of ways.
 Here are some of the most popular methods of consuming THC flower that we recommend.

 Whether you roll your own or buy prerolls at a cannabis dispensary, joints and blunts are a classic way to smoke THC flower.
-Joints and blunts are ideal for sharing THC flower with friends, which is where the popular phrase “puff, puff, pass” comes from.
-Both provide a slow, even burn that allows you to enjoy your flower over time.
+They’re ideal for sharing with friends, which is where the popular phrase “puff, puff, pass” comes from.
+Both joints and blunts provide a slow, even burn that allows you to enjoy your flower over time.
 Want to save some for later?
 No problem — just extinguish it and pop it in a container for another time.
-The primary drawback of joints and blunts is that you may need to smoke more than one if you have high tolerance.
+The primary drawback of joints and blunts is that you may need to smoke more than one if you have a high tolerance.

 Bowls are small glass pipes that can be packed with THC flower and smoked over a longer period.
 Many feature a small hole known as a carburetor, or carb, which you cover while lighting the THC flower.
 When you’re ready, you simply release the carb and inhale deeply to take the hit.